 If you live in one of the councils areas listed below your cat will need to be registered with the council and desexed:

 Councils may offer exemptions if you are a cat breeder or upon veterinary advice.

-Kittens can get pregnant from 4-5 months of age.
+Kittens can get pregnant from four to five months of age.

-Similarly, young male cats who are allowed to roam undesexed may be contributing to the number of unwanted and stray cats in your area.
-They are also more likely to get in to fights over territory which could lead to injuries, disease and expensive trips to the vet!
+Similarly, young male cats who are undesexed and allowed to roam may be contributing to the number of unwanted and stray cats in your area.
+They are also more likely to get in to fights over territory which could lead to injuries, disease and expensive trips to the vet.